cjcruzrivera/moodle-wizard_categories/README.md

 # moodle-wizard_categories
-Plugin for moodle that facilitates the creation, modification and deletion of categories and qualification items of a course
+Plugin for moodle that facilitates the creation, modification and deletion of categories and qualification items of a course using AJAX